andgineer/docker-iot-calendar/README.md

 ### HTTP server

-As HTTP server I use [tornado](http://www.tornadoweb.org/en/stable/).
+The application uses [Tornado](http://www.tornadoweb.org/en/stable/) as the HTTP server.

 ### Local debug

-Create and/or virtual environment (note two dots):
+Create and/or activate virtual environment (note two dots):

     . ./activate.sh

-Now you can run debug code or debug the application, for example
+Now you can run debug code or debug the application, for example:

     python src/iot_calendar.py